The Floating Doctors crew is group of men and women from all walks of life united in their passion for the healing arts and a desire to serve.

 Ai was born in Japan, where she was raised to hold her chopsticks right.
 At the tender age of 9, she moved to Calgary, Canada, which she now calls home.

 She worked as an RN in a post cardiovascular surgery unit for 6 years until she joined Floating Doctors in May, 2015.
-During her time in Panama, she has learned to float in water without assistance, a little bit of Spanish, and has made a map of all air-conditioned spots in Bocas Town.
+During her time in Panama, she learned to float in water without assistance, a little bit of Spanish, and made a map of all air-conditioned spots in Bocas Town.

 Kellie was born and raised in Southern California, where she graduated from Cal Poly Pomona with a bachelors degree in Liberal Studies.
 She continued her education at private nursing university and is now a licensed registered nurse.
 Kellie is an avid traveler and her mission is to continue to travel the world and give back to the communities and people she encounters.
 While traveling around Africa in the summer of 2012, she started a school for young people with developmental disabilities called New Beginnings – Maisha Iko Sawa in the slum of Kibera, Kenya.
 She has been working with the population of special needs for over 10 years now, as her family runs and operates a day program for adults with developmental disabilities.
 Kellie also volunteer coaches for Southern California’s Special Olympics when at home.
 She finds her happiness when she’s traveling and in when in nature.
+Kellie continues to assist Floating Doctors by coordinating the transcription of our paper patient data into an electronic database for analyses and research.

-Kinman grew up in Atlanta, GA.
+Kinman grew up in Atlanta, Georgia.
 He later attended the University of Georgia, where he had the opportunity to travel to Costa Rica and Peru.
 He graduated with a B.S. in Biology and a Spanish minor.
 An aspiring medical student, Kinman is excited to gain direct experience serving populations without direct/reliable access to sufficient medical care.
 Kinman loves to be outside in the mountains or on the water with dogs and friends.

 North Carolina, USA